open-rsx/rsb-manual/tool-logger.rst

   .. note::

-     The :option:`--idl-path` option for import resolution and wildcards are used to load all definitions at once.
+     The :option:`common --idl-path` option for import resolution and wildcards are used to load all definitions at once.

      Loading all definitions takes a few seconds.